jmgress/futureofswe/slides/Slides.md

 Let’s challenge ourselves and our organizations: Instead of simply making old processes faster, how might we deliver value in entirely new ways—ways that only become possible because of AI?

 -->

 ---

-# AI as a Teammate, Not a Tool

-- AI isn’t replacing your team—it’s joining it
-- Like a great teammate, it doesn’t wait for instructions
-- It watches, understands, and suggests—proactively
-- But like any teammate, it still needs guidance

-> *“Think of AI as the pair programmer that never sleeps.”*

----